Morabotti/GHM/README.md

 ### Project setup:

 Setup is quite simple if you have basic acknowledge of npm and mongoDB.
+There are two ways to install this program:

+#### Manual Setup:

 1. Have all required technologies downloaded & working (Working DB)
 2. Goto /cs-go/cfg and copy config files into csgo's cfg folder